 When dealing with the consequences of DUI in Florida, you may not be fully aware of the vast array of options available to you.
 One of the things that will likely initially be thrown your way is a plea deal from the prosecutor that resolves the issue quickly.
 However, these deals are not always in your best interest.
-Florida DUI lawyer Robert H. Hanaford has worked with clients who received a plea deal that provided them with the case outcome they desired and has gone to trial in situations where the plea was not ideal.
+Naples DUI lawyer Robert H. Hanaford has worked with clients who received a plea deal that provided them with the case outcome they desired and has gone to trial in situations where the plea was not ideal.

 He understands the pros and cons of both and can apprise you of the best avenue for your specific situation.
 Knowing the benefits and drawbacks of each option can help you make the most informed decision possible.

-Pros and Cons of Going to Trial on a DUI Charge
+The Pros and Cons of Going to Trial on a DUI Charge

 One of the most important things to remember about DUI charges is that there are often extenuating circumstances that may be explored and exposed by a qualified DUI attorney.
 As such, the pros of going to trial on a DUI charge include: